Singh233/NodeJs-Authentication/README.md

 - 📣 Display notifications for actions
 - 💼 Parallel Jobs for emails
 - 😶‍🌫️ Store encrypted password in Database
+- 🛠️ Fully Responsive for mobile and desktop devices

 ## Author